Building a sustainable future

 Wetland Action works throughout Africa to support the sustainable management of wetlands in an ecologically sound and socially sensitive manner

 For almost 20 years Wetland Action has been advocating the need for 'people-centred wetland management'.
-For World Wetlands Day 2016 we are celebrating the Ramsar Convention's theme of 'Wetlands for our Future: Sustainable Livelihoods', which emphasises the important contribution that wetlands make to peoples' livelihoods through their provision of ecosystem services Read More...
+For World Wetlands Day 2017 we are celebrating the Ramsar Convention's theme of 'Wetlands for disaster risk reduction', which emphasises the important contribution that wetlands make to peoples' security and wellbeing , as well as sustaining their livelihoods.
+Read more.
+Read More...

 Community members in Simlemba, Malawi, display their wetland resource map